KonduitAI/konduit-serving/dev_docs/README.md

 * NDArrayFactory - used in `NDArray.create(Object)`
 * NDArrayFormat - specifies a format with more detail than just a class name (for example, format configuration)

-The actual converters and creators are loaded (using Java ServiceLoadear mechanism) and stored in the following classes:
+The actual converters and creators are loaded (using Java ServiceLoader mechanism) and stored in the following classes:
 * ImageConverterRegistry
 * ImageFactoryRegistry
 * NDArrayConverterRegistry
 * NDArrayFactoryRegistry

-Serialization and IPC: still WIP.
-While we are within a single JVM, we don't necessarily need to do any conversion - for example, all of our pipeline steps could use `INDArray` or use `float[][]` etc - that's fine.
+Serialization and IPC: While we are within a single JVM, we don't necessarily need to do any conversion - for example, all of our pipeline steps could use `INDArray` or use `float[][]` etc - that's fine.
 But what happens when we want to save (or transmit over the network) a Data instance?
 Clearly we need some language-agnostic format for storing the NDArray and Image values, no matter what type they are internally at present.
 For NDArray, this format is straightforward - we store a C-order buffer of values (with some fixed endianness), a type enum and a shape array (as `long[]`).
+This is implemented in the SerializedNDArray.
-For images - it's less obvious what the format - or formats - should be.
-Though something like JPG format would seem like a reasonable option - one issue is that it is lossy - i.e., there's no guarantee that we'll get the exact same image out of serialization as went in (only a close approximation).
-That might - or might not - matter in different use cases.
+For images - we currently standardize on PNG format for images.
+While something like JPG format would seem like a reasonable option - one issue is that it is lossy - i.e., there's no guarantee that we'll get the exact same image out of serialization/conversion as went in (only a close approximation).
+That might matter for some use cases.
-Alternatively, PNG is lossless - but it's size can be significantly larger for 'natural' images (i.e., typical photos) that will frequently be fed into a neural network.
+PNG is lossless, but has the downside of being significantly larger for 'natural' images (i.e., typical photos) that will frequently be fed into a neural network.

 For JSON serialization, we convert all arrays to SerializedNDArray - that simply stores the type, shape, and the data